ablwr/ablwr.github.io/_posts/2018-12-20-twenty-nineteen-annual-report.md

 To escape from my container, I officially "took a sabbatical," which is funny since I had been working as a contractor.
 In some ways, having all these side-gigs going at all times make it even harder to say "Listen, I am going to shut all this down and only focus on being a better programmer/person for 3 months."
 I went to the [Recurse Center](https://www.recurse.com/), a magical place that seems like it can't exist in these especially trying times of the late twenty-teens.
 I blogged a lot and kept an [updating syllabus](http://github.com/ablwr/my-recurse-center-syllabus).
 This experience fundamentally changed my life in a lot of personal ways, and I recommend anyone with the capacity to do so to [consider applying](https://www.recurse.com/apply)!
 I think I echo the sentiment of many people who attend Recurse Center: I guess it made me a better programmer, but definitely made me a better person.
 It's also nice to remember that not everyone is a big bundle of trash all the time.
 I never did a full retrospective of my time there, and I regret that a little bit.
 I also liked tracking my learning syllabus-style and am wondering if I can/would incorporate this into 2019.

+I taught a 4-hour course on audiovisual quality control at IS&T with my friend Julia.

+I didn't know what I was doing and I have an obnoxiously inflexible landlord management company, so I somewhat-begrudgingly stayed in New York, a city I still love but loves no one back.

 # Quarter 3!

 “Am I really just itching to go back to work?”

 My life was in a bit of a question-mark phase when planning quarter three, so my goals were very succinct: "Find a job, do yer best at this job."
 I quickly did find a job -- I now work on Archivematica at [Artefactual](http://artefactual.com/) full time instead of just as a part-time consultant -- and that job allows me to do all the things I like to do and use all the skills I have, something I have been looking for for a long time.
 I [just wrote about this](https://saaers.wordpress.com/2018/12/11/trained-in-classification-without-classification/) a little bit for the SAA ERS blog.

+Also, I was a guest on [Archivist's Alley](http://archivistsalley.com/ashley-blewer-digital-archiving-open-source-work-systems-of-strength/)!

 # Quarter 4!

 "Survive all this travel!"

 Following up on Quarter 3's simple goal, my Quarter 4 goals were pretty simple too.
 I had a lot of new work obligations and old work obligations, and they took me to Las Vegas, London, Houston, and Luxembourg.
 I felt like I was away from home as much as I was at home during these twelve weeks.
 [No Time To Wait](https://mediaarea.net/NoTimeToWait3) is simultaneously one of the most emotionally and professionally rewarding things in my life, while also being the most emotionally and physically exhausting.
-ArchivematicaCamp was also fairly exhausting, mostly because I was unsure how it would go.
+ArchivematicaCamp was also fairly exhausting, mostly because I was unsure how it would go (I've never attended one before and suddenly I was leading half of it!).
 DLF was relatively smooth.
-And the workshops in Luxembourg ended up feeling breezy compared to all the rest even though it was perhaps the most labor-intensive.
+And the workshops in Luxembourg ended up feeling breezy compared to all the rest even though it was perhaps the most labor-intensive (2.5 days and an additional conference).
 I felt like I had finally hit a stride in teaching open source audiovisual quality control tools.
+Oh, and I guest-lectured for [Pratt's Information Technologies class](https://github.com/hadro/654fa18/blob/master/syllabus/HadroLIS654Fall2018syllabus.md) (this is my all-time favorite syllabus) right after coming back from this seemingly-continuous travel!
+I like teaching and I hope to do more of it next year.

+I was asked to join the Software Preservation Network's Tech Infrastructure group, and that's been fun.
+I was asked to serve on the [NDSR Advisory Group](https://ndsr-program.org/2018/12/12/advisory-group-2019/) for 2019 and I'm excited to do that.

 # Bonus / Next year

 I am now in the final four weeks of the year with no obligations as I plan for next year and, I guess, the next four quarters.

+Overall, I feel like I got a lot better at paying attention to myself (physically, emotionally, and when those elements combine/overlap).
+In some ways, I've been kinder to myself as a result, just by stopping to ask myself why I feel a certain way in a certain moment.
+Y'know, something that sounds like a great idea but one that is very hard to implement continuously, so I'm proud of myself for that.

 For next year?